Saturday, 28 February 2015

 METHOD :

-Grease the cake tin with oil and then dust with flour.
-Pour in the cake batter till half of the cake tin.
+Grease the cake tin with oil and then place a butter paper.
+Pour the cake batter until half of the cake tin.

-Once done, cool the cake on a plate.
+I baked the cake at 160*C for 30 minutes.
+Once done, cool the cake before taking out on a plate.

 SWEET N SOUR FISH